Kirti391/rftinternship/README.md

 # RFT Internship 🚀

 Welcome to my **RFT Internship Repository**!

-This repository contains all the daily tasks, assignments, practice problems, and learning materials completed during the **RFT Internship Program** organized by GOW AI Academy.
+This repository contains all the daily tasks, SQL practice queries, database assignments, logical challenges, GitHub activities, and mini-projects completed during the **RFT Internship Program** organized by **GOW AI Academy**.

-The purpose of this repository is to document my learning journey, improve my technical skills, and maintain consistency through regular practice and project work.
+The purpose of this repository is to document my learning journey, improve problem-solving abilities, strengthen database concepts, and maintain consistency through daily hands-on practice.

 ---